gomarcd/crashtest/README.md

     3. Output the checksum from the `.sha256` file: `cat Crashtest_2025.0.0.1_universal.dmg.sha256` - should match step 2 exactly.

 The purpose of this step is to provide cryptographic assurances that the contents of the downloaded file correspond and have not been tampered with.

-:white_check_mark: Reproducible builds with instructions are coming, stay tuned!
-This step will make it easier for anyone who is so inclined to validate the available binaries are always identical to what they get when they compile it themselves from the source code here.